moe-tron/moetron/README.md

 * Not sure what else to add atm, I'm pretty happy with the state of this bot.

 **Contribution**
 Let me know if you want to be added as a contributor.
 If you make a PR I'll probably eventually get around to reviewing it.
 There's simple unit tests that test the commands, make sure the CI passes or else I won't merge the PR.
 If you add any new commands to the cog add unit tests for the new commands as well.
-I'd also recommend testing out the bot yourself before making the PR, I have separate dev moetron I (usually) use to do full e2e testing before I commit changes.
+I'd also recommend testing out the bot yourself before making the PR, I have separate dev moetron I (usually) use to do testing before I commit changes.